MicrosoftLearning/mslearn-ai-language.pt-br/Instructions/Exercises/09-audio-chat.md

     dotnet run
     ```

 1. Quando solicitado, insira o seguinte prompt:

     ```
-    A customer left this voice message, can you summarize it?
+    Can you summarize this customer's voice message?
+Is it time-sensitive?
     ```

 1. Revise a resposta.
 Em seguida, insira `quit` para sair do programa.